 Hence, these are the steps the family responsibility office usually takes for collecting the due amount from the paying parent.
-Also, If both of you don’t want the payments via the FRO, then you can easily withdraw it by applying.
+Also, If both of you don’t want the payments via the FRO, then you can easily withdraw them by applying.

 When is Child Support Terminated?

 It must be provided until a kid reaches the age of 18.
 Still, there are some conditions following which the obligation to pay child support automatically ends.
-They are:
+They are,

 - The child gets married before 18.